Code-Institute-Submissions/RishiSood1-MS3/README.md

 Footer – The Footer appears at the bottom of each page.
 The social media links are all working, and it leads to my social media pages.
 Similar to the navbar, the footer isn’t fixed to the bottom of the screen so the users have to scroll back down to the bottom of the screen to view the footer contents.

-Login / Sign Up Form - To test these fetaures, I signed up to the website.
+Sign Up Form - To test this fetaure, I signed up to the website.
 As expected, there were no issues.
 My username was stored in the database, along with a hashed version of my password, meaning I couldnt see the actual password I had typed in.
+After I had created my account, I tried to create another account with the same username.
+I expected that an flash message would appear saying "Username already exists!".
+As expected, the flash message appeared.

+Login Form - When the user logs in, a flash massage should appear saying "Welcome, [username].
+To test this I first logged in with my personal username.
+The result was as expected.
+The flash message sais "Welcome, RishiSood".
+I tested this again woith another account and the same flash message appeared, however the username had changed.
+Thus showing that the code was being executed correctly.
+Another test I did was to see what would happen if the wring password was entered.
+I expected a flash message to appear saying "Incorrect Username/Password".
+As expected, the flash message appeared, showing that the code written in the app.py had been executed.
+With the

 Logout - The last of the user authentication features, was the logout function.
 This worked as expected, the user is able to logout of the site.
-When the user is logged out, they are unable to add a new review.
+When the user is logged out, a flash message appears saying you have been logged out and thay return to the login page.
+Once a user is logged out they are unable to add a new review.
 They can only view them.

-Add Review Form – To test the form, I entered data into all the field, the result of this was that all the data that was entered, appeared in the MongoDB database as expected.
+Add Review Form – To test the form, I entered data into all the fields, the expected result was that the user would be taken back to the homepage and the new movie image would appear on the homepage along with a flash message stating "Review Added!" the result of this was that all the data that was entered, appeared in the MongoDB database as expected as well as the image appearing on the homepage along with the flash message.

 Buttons - To test the buttons, I clicked each one to see if they perfomed the correct action.
 I typed a movie in the search bar and clicked the search button.
 Once clicked, the movie which I searched for appeared on the screen.
 I then clicked the reset button, once clicked, all the other movies re-appeared on the homepage.
 The next button I tested was the add review button.
 Once clicked, this led me to a form in which I can add another review.
 To test the edit review button, I again clicked on the button and this led me to another form in which I could edit a review.
 Finally, the last button was the delete button.
 When I clicked this button the review that I was on was deleted from the database and the homepage.